zotune/auto-install/README.md

 ## One of the installers I tried did not run silently

 Create an [issue](https://github.com/zotune/auto-install/issues).
-Describe the problem and be sure to include `strings2.txt` which should have been created next to `auto-install.ahk` when it scanned for silent install parameters.
+Describe the problem and include the installer filename.
+If needed, run `strings2.exe <installer.exe>` manually from the script folder and include the output.
 It usually contains words such as `NSIS`, `Inno Setup` etc which `auto-install` uses to determine which type of installer.

 ## Is there a standalone binary `auto-install.exe` I can use?